-This topic provides an overview of initial router or switch configuration tasks using Junos OS.
+This topic provides an overview of initial network device configuration tasks using Junos OS.

-When you turn on a router or switch for the first time, Junos OS automatically boots and starts.
-You must enter basic configuration information so that the router or switch is on the network and you can log in to it over the network.
+When you turn on a device for the first time, Junos OS automatically boots and starts.
+You must enter basic configuration information so the device is on the network and you can log in to it over the network.

-When you first connect to the router or switch console, you must log in as the user root.
+When you first connect to the console of a device that has not yet been configured, log in as the user root.
 At first, the root account requires no password.
-You see that you are the user root, because the command prompt shows the username root@#.
+You can see that you are the user root, because the command prompt shows the username root@#.

 You must start the Junos OS command-line interface (CLI) using the command cli.
 The command prompt root@> indicates that you are the user root and that you are in Junos OS operational mode.
 Enter Junos OS configuration mode by typing the command configure.
 The command prompt root@# indicates that you are in the Junos OS configuration mode.

-When you first configure a router or switch, you must configure the following basic properties:
+When you first configure a device, you should configure the following basic properties:

-IP address of the router or switch management Ethernet interface.
+IP address of the device management Ethernet interface.
 To find the management Ethernet interface that you should use for configuration, see Supported Routing Engines by Router.